geocomPP/sdv/chapter.md

 al. 2013).
 Spatial data analysis and visualisation is an important growth area within this increased functionality.
-The map of Facebook friendships produced by Paul Butler, for example, is iconic in this regard, and reached a global audience.
-He mapped the linkages between friends by calculating the great circle arcs between them (using the `geosphere` package) and plotted the result, displayed in Figure 1.
+The map of Facebook friendships produced by Paul Butler, for example, is iconic in this regard, and has reached a global audience (Figure 1).
+This shows linkages between friends by calculating the great circle arcs between them (using the `geosphere` package).
 The secret to the success of this map was the time taken to select the appropriate colour palette, line widths and transparency for the plot.
 As we discuss in Section 3 the importance of these cannot be understated and are the difference between a stunning graphic and an impenetrable mess.

 ![Iconic plot of Facebook friendship networks worldwide, by Paul Butler](figure/butler_facebook_2.jpg)

-The impact of the map was to inspire the R community to produce more ambitious graphics; a process fuelled by the increased demand for data visualisation and the development of sophisticated packages, such as ggplot2, that augment the basic plot functions of R. It is now the case that R has become a key analysis and visualisation tool used by the likes of Twitter, the New York Times and Google and thousands of consultants, design houses and journalists.
-It is not longer the preserve of academic research, with many graduate jobs listing R as a desirable skill.
+The map helped inspire the R community to produce more ambitious graphics; a process fuelled by the increased demand for data visualisation and the development of sophisticated packages that augment R's basic 'base graphics'.
+Thus R has become a key analysis and visualisation tool used by the likes of Twitter, the New York Times and Google.
+Thousands of consultants, design houses and journalists rely on
+R: it is no longer merely the preserve of academic research and many graduate jobs now list R as a desirable skill.

 Finally, it is worth noting that while dedicated GIS programs handle spatial data by default and display the results in a single way, there